-1. Guidance on this site will help those new to the process get 'up and running' but those persons within the Trust responsible for admissions must quickly become fully conversant with the requirements of the School Admissions Code and the School Admission Appeals Code.
+This document helps you work through some specific issues you may require additional advice upon in drafting and applying your admission policies.
+Guidance on this site more generally will help those new to the process get 'up and running' but those persons within the Trust responsible for admissions must quickly become fully conversant with the requirements of the School Admissions Code and the School Admission Appeals Code.
 Free school funding agreements require them to comply with these Codes.